mehradans92/EGFR/README.md

 ## Summary

-Task: Classifying the potency value (pIC50) for novel compounds targeting Epidermal Growth Factor Receptor (EGFR) kinase.
-If -log(IC50) > 8, compound is considered active, otherwise inactive.
+Task: Classifying the potency value (pIC50) for novel compounds targeting Epidermal Growth Factor Receptor (EGFR) kinase. [this notebook](main.ipynb).
+If -log(IC50) > 8, compound is considered active (y=1), otherwise inactive (y=0).
 Where, IC50 represents the compound/substance concentration required for 50% inhibition.
 Dataset is imbalanced (negative: positive  ~4.2).
 Adding `bias regularizer` to the final layer, or over sampling the minority class did not change the performance much.

 Baseline model: Logistic Regression